Three-phase electric power: Principle

+two phases can result in a less smooth (pulsating) torque.

 Three-phase systems may have a fourth wire, common in low-voltage distribution.
 This is the neutral wire.
 The neutral allows three separate single-phase supplies to be provided at a constant voltage and is commonly used for supplying multiple single-phase loads.
 The connections are arranged so that, as far as possible in each group, equal power is drawn from each phase.
 Further up the distribution system, the currents are usually well balanced.
 Transformers may be wired to have a four-wire secondary and a three-wire primary, while allowing unbalanced loads and the associated secondary-side neutral currents.

 Phase sequence

-Wiring for the three phases is typically identified by colors that vary by country.
-The phases must be connected in the right order to achieve the intended direction of rotation of three-phase motors.
-For example, pumps and fans do not work in reverse.
-Maintaining the identity of phases is required if two sources could be connected at the same time; a direct interconnect between two different phases is a short circuit.
+Wiring for three phases is typically identified by colors that vary by country and voltage.
+The phases must be connected in the correct order to achieve the intended direction of rotation of three-phase motors.
+For example, pumps and fans do not work as intended in reverse.
+Maintaining the identity of phases is required if two sources could be connected at the same time.
+A direct connection between two different phases is a short circuit and leads to flow of unbalanced current.

-Advantages
+Advantages and disadvantages

-As compared to a single-phase AC power supply that uses two conductors (phase and neutral), a three-phase supply with no neutral and the same phase-to-ground voltage and current capacity per phase can transmit three times as much power using just 1.5 times as many wires (i.e., three instead of two).
-Thus, the ratio of capacity to conductor material is doubled.
-The ratio of capacity to conductor material increases to 3:1 with an ungrounded three-phase and center-grounded single-phase system (or 2.25:1 if both employ grounds of the same gauge as the conductors).
-This leads to higher efficiency, lower weight, and cleaner waveforms.
+As compared to a single-phase AC power supply that uses two current-carrying conductors with no neutral, a three-phase supply with no neutral and the same phase-to-phase voltage can transmit the same power by using just 0.75 times as much conductor material.

 Three-phase supplies have properties that make them desirable in electric power distribution systems: